-Clay Calculation: an Approach in Color Study
+Clay Calculation: an Approach in Color Study Unit(s): 3.0

 Basic uses of color clays as a decorative tool in making pottery forms.
-Techniques of sprigging, incising, inlay, and lamination are utilized with wheel-thrown, hand-building, and plaster mold construction methods.
+Techniques of sprigging, incising, inlay, and lamination are utilized with wheel-thrown, handbuilding, and plaster mold construction methods.